al3xandr3/al3xandr3.github.io/_posts/2013-06-20-data-visualization-techniques.md

 1. Recommendations for Action. - What to do next
 1. Business Impact. - What happens if we-don't-act / we-act

+They should tie to the outcomes of the business.
+(Increase revenue, Increase customer loyalty, Reduce costs, Increase user count, etc...)

 ### Reference:

 - http://www.kaushik.net/avinash/digital-dashboards-strategic-tactical-best-practices-tips-examples/#comment-682950